Dysphemism: Context and drift

 Some phrases that are euphemisms in certain contexts can be considered dysphemistic in others.
-These are often referred to as X-phemisms: whether the utterance is dysphemistic or not depending on the context of the utterance.
+These are often referred to as X-phemisms: whether the utterance is dysphemistic or not depends on the context of the utterance.
 For example, many X-phemisms regarding sexual intercourse could be considered euphemistic within peer groups yet dysphemistic in certain audiences.
 One might be more likely to say that one "got laid" to a friend than to one's grandparents.

 There may also be instances in which conflicting definitions of the same word may lead to unintentional dysphemism.
-The pejorative use of the word terrorist is a salient example, as definitions of the word terrorist may vary across cultures and even within individuals in the same culture.
-Typically the word "terrorist" refers to one who uses violence and fear as a means to pursue political, religious or ideological aims.
+The pejorative use of the word terrorist is a salient example, as definitions of the word terrorist may vary across cultures and even among individuals in the same culture.
+Typically, the word "terrorist" refers to one who uses violence and fear as a means to pursue political, religious or ideological aims.
 This definition is ambiguous, and many groups that refer to themselves as "freedom fighters", "revolutionaries", "rebels" or "liberators" are referred to as "terrorists" by dissenting parties.
 Labeling groups as terrorist draws associations with other groups labeled as such even when no direct connection might be present.
 In 2003, the Philippine government's intention to label the Moro Islamic Liberation Front as a terrorist organization was indicated by the organization to be an escalation of hostilities.
 It was their belief that by calling their organization a terrorist organization they were being directly compared to Al-Qaeda, with whom they claim no connection.
 Naming groups in this way has been described, "A name will place emphasis on certain aspects and characteristics of an object, while neglecting or omitting other key areas".

 The interpretation and the production of a text (whether it be written, verbal, or multi-modal) depends on the previous knowledge and experience of the interpreter or producer.
 The individual compares matching features with representations stored in their long-term memory.
 Certain lexical items can be used to activate these representations, conjuring stereotypical images which then become the prototype in the listener's mind.
 Dysphemic terms activate negative stereotypes present in the listener's memory and affect their interpretation of the given text.